-The syllabus was decided on by the educational committee of the Stockholm Business School, Stockholm University, 2014-06-10, revision 2014-12-19, latest revision 2016-11-14.
+The syllabus has been decided on by the educational committee of the Stockholm Business School on 2014-04-29, revised 2018-03-01.

 Prerequisites and special admittance requirements

 Degree of Bachelor worth at least 180 credits, or admission to Business Studies IV, Extended Course or Business Studies IV, Magister's Course, Master's programme, or equivalent.